 Best of Show

 The Pebble Beach Concours d’Elegance is arguably one of the most exclusive and highly regarded annual automotive competitions in the world.
-Any owner of the 200-plus collector vehicles invited each year to compete will say what an honor it is to have a vehicle on display at the Pebble Beach Golf Links.
-However, for most the ultimate goal is to win the top honor — Best of Show.
-Before the Pebble Beach Concours d’Elegance takes place for the 68th time on Sunday, August 26, take a quick look at the Best of Show winners from the last 10 years.
-And please try to keep the drooling to a minimum.
+Any owner of the 200-plus collector vehicles invited each year to compete would say what an honor it is to have a vehicle on display at the Pebble Beach Golf Links.
+However, for most the ultimate goal is to win the top honor: Best of Show.
+Before the Pebble Beach Concours d’Elegance takes place for the 69th time on Sunday August 18, take a quick look at Best of Show winners from the last 10 years — and please try to keep the drooling to a minimum.

 2017 Best of Show — 1929 Mercedes-Benz S Barker Tourer

 At the 2017 Pebble Beach Concours, Bruce McCaw of Bellevue, Washington, received the top honor for this stunning 1929 Mercedes-Benz S Barker Tourer.
 After showing cars at the Concours for more than 20 years, this was McCaw’s first trip across the ramp as a Best of Show winner.
 The car was originally delivered in London in 1928 and shortly after upgraded to full SS specification, which means it received a massive 7.0-liter supercharged engine.
 The coachwork alterations were performed by Barker of London, and McCaw believes this may be the only Mercedes left with a body by Barker.